jaredmcateer/ngVue3/packages/ngVue3/README.md

 ## Features

 **ngVue 3** is composed of a factory `createVueComponent`.
-Plans to support `v-directives` is in the works.
 Unlike the previous version there is no plain `vue-component` directive nor plans to implement it, however, if you rely on this we are happy to accept a PR.

 ### The `createVueComponent` factory